kinshuk1207/kinshuk1207/README.md

 - 👋 Hi, I’m Kinshuk Sharma
-- 👀 I’m interested in everything Machine Learning
+- 👀 I’m interested in everything to do with Machine Learning
 - 🌱 I’m currently pursuing my Masters in Data Science from Northeatern University
 - 📫 kinshuk1207@gmail.com